onkarrw/onkarrw/README.md

-# Hii Folkes!
+# Hii Folks!
 Welcome to Onkar's Tech Playground! 👋

 Hello fellow techies!
 I'm Onkar Wagh, a passionate engineer and technology enthusiast.
 I enjoy tackling challenging problems, building innovative solutions, and constantly learning new things.
 This GitHub profile is a showcase of my work, contributions, and personal projects.